connexcs/docs/docs/reporting-problems.md

 2nd Line Support Executives handle problems that may arise due to misconfiguration, improper setup, mismanaged advanced settings, etc.

-A very small number of problems fall out of the scope of the 2nd Line Support Executive’s expertise.
+A small number of problems fall out of the scope of the 2nd Line Support Executive’s expertise.
 In such circumstances, the problem is further escalated to the Senior Support Executive.

 **Senior Support Executive**